rstacruz/ion/README.md

 you may even nest them.

     Book.ion.search {
+      all_of {
+        text :name,     "perfume the story of a murderer" text :synopsis, "base note"
         any_of {
-        text :name,     "perfume the story of a murderer" text :synopsis, "perfume the story of a murderer" }
+          text :tags, "fiction"
+          text :tags, "thriller"
+        }
+      }
     }